yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 However, as we naively enter the land of computer science, we seem to have lost our ability to utilize modern hardware, and have to do some thinking to recover it.

----

-TODO(jt): SIMD raytracing on the CPU is something I spend months on, and it is relatively interesting.
-Maybe I should write about, while I still remember?
+# Baker Architecture, Main Course

+- Wide BVH: the array of box packs and the array of triangle packs
+- SIMD box intersection
+- SIMD triangle intersection (maybe have to explain moller trumbore first?)

+# Dessert

 - Naive triangle intersection -> Moller Trumbore
-- Wide BVH
+- Pre-baked sphere rays.
 - SAH optimization
-- SIMD box intersection
-- SIMD Moller-Trumbore
-- wide on bboxes and triangles, not on rays
 - targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback

+# Future experiments

 - Would avx512 help?
 16-wide BVH means a lot of memory traffic.
 How many cache lines do we have to read on average for a sinle ray?
+And how many 512-bit loads?
 - f16?
+- Hiding indices in floats?

+# Conclusion

 - mention that this is 1000x faster than Climate Studio and Ladybug (for projects that Ladybug can even load)
-- company going under -> opensource the thing?
+- I might re-implement and opensource the generally useful parts